michaelzoech/ard-haskell/README.md

 [![Build Status](https://travis-ci.org/crazymaik/ard-haskell.svg?branch=master)](https://travis-ci.org/crazymaik/ard-haskell)

 A simple ray tracer written in Haskell.
-The implementation is based on the book "Ray Tracing from the Group Up" by Kevin Suffern.
+The implementation is based on the book "Ray Tracing from the Ground Up" by Kevin Suffern.

 ## Features